 Sakamichi no Apollon 2018 replicates the look, but sadly not the feel of the beloved Anime/Manga.

-Sakamichi no Apollon 2018 Synopsis
+Sakamichi no Apollon 2018 (坂道のアポロン) Synopsis

 In 1966, ace student and pianist Nishimi Kaoru transfers to a local high school in Sasebo because of his father’s overseas deployment.
 Not only is he unable to adjust to the new environment, Kaoru’s predicament is made worse when he catches the attention of Kawabuchi Sentarou, a half-Japanese who’s the scorned, delinquent thug of the school.
-Fortunately for Kaoru, though, class representative Mukae Ritsuko reaches out to him and through her, Kaoru discovers Sentarou is actually a big-hearted chap and an accomplished jazz drummer.
+Fortunately for Kaoru, though, class representative Mukae Ritsuko reaches out to him and through her, Kaoru discovers that Sentarou is actually a big-hearted chap and an accomplished jazz drummer.
 After initial hesitation, Kaoru begins jamming with Sentarou in impromptu jazz sessions.
-Their energetic sessions soon lead to Kaoru establishing an unbreakable emotional and spiritual bond with Sentarou and Ritsuko.
+Their energetic sessions soon lead to Kaoru establishing an unbreakable emotional bond with both Sentarou and Ritsuko.

 Sakamichi no Apollon, also known as Kids on the Slope, was the first Anime I watched in 2015 after staying away for near 10 years.